 Encouraging interaction among students was also the motivation behind a renovation of an underused student lounge on the second floor of an academic building at Cedar Valley Community College near Dallas last year.
 After replacing the older furniture with new sofas, a large-screen television, a pool table and a game table, the 3,200-square-foot lounge quickly began attracting students.

 Do You Have Underused Spaces?

 And what about you?
 Are you currently renovating any of your buildings or planning to do so?

-Do you have dead or underutilized spaces in your residence halls, libraries, or academic buildings that could be transformed into informal learning spaces?
+Do you have dead or underutilized spaces in your residence halls, libraries, or academic buildings?
+Perhaps you should transform them into informal learning spaces?

 If the answer is yes, then maybe some these solutions resonate with your current challenges and opportunities?

-Let us help you save money, build school spirit, and enhance student collaboration and learning with some creative and compelling furniture solutions.
+Let us help you save money and build school spirit.
+Enhance your student collaboration and learning with some creative and compelling furniture solutions.